Foreign investors try to tap into Iran

-LONDON/NEW YORK (Reuters) - A few investors are racing to establish funds for Iran following last week’s nuclear deal with world powers, and many others are tapping into multinationals already present in the $400 billion economy.
+LONDON/NEW YORK, July 20 (Reuters) - A few investors are racing to establish funds for Iran following last week’s nuclear deal with world powers, and many others are tapping into multinationals already present in the $400 billion economy.

 The agreement has made some seek a foothold in Tehran’s $100 billion stock market even before sanctions are lifted, although others are taking a more cautious approach.